fairwaves/um-docs/markdown/Software configuration manual.markdown

 Refer to [**Ubuntu**](https://help.ubuntu.com/14.04/ubuntu-help/index.html) documentation for details

 **Note:** Base station configured to get IP address through DHCP.
-We also recommend to keep configuration for the **eth1:1** (192.168.50.50/24), because it's used as a backup IP address.
+We also recommend keeping the configuration for the **eth1:1** (192.168.50.50/24), because it's used as a backup IP address.
 If you want to configure a statis IP address, change **eth1** configuration.

 #### 2.3 GSM parameters

-GSM network configuration parameters stored at ***openbsc.cfg*** You can use interactive VTY telnet interface for configuration editing, also it is possible to make changes direct in configuration file.
+GSM network configuration parameters are stored at ***openbsc.cfg*** You can use interactive VTY telnet interface for configuration editing, and it is also possible to make changes directly in the configuration file.

 in order to edit **openbsc.cfg** run: